allegroai/clearml-docs/docs/fundamentals/task.md

 or by a unique ID.

 ### Projects and Sub Projects
 In ClearML, Tasks are organized into projects.
-Projects are logical entities (similar to folders) that group tasks.
+Projects are logical entities (similar to folders) that group tasks and [models](artifacts.md#models).
 Users can decide how to group tasks, but different models or objectives are usually grouped into different projects.
 Projects can be further divided into sub-projects (and sub-sub-projects, etc.) just like files and subdirectories on a computer, making experiment organization easier.

+In the WebApp, every project has an editable markdown project **overview**, where a description of the project can be written and shared (see [Project Overview](../webapp/webapp_project_overview.md)).

 ## Task sections